hyunique/hyunique/README.md

 ### Hi there 👋
+My name is Elena and I'm a Front-end Developer.
+Right now I am focusing on learning everything that is related to Web Development.
 <!--
 **Hyunique/hyunique** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.